+Endpoint encryption refers to encrypting the data stored on "endpoints," such as laptops, phones, and tablets.
 Encryption is the process of transferring normal words and numbers, called plain text, into an unreadable form of letters, numbers, and symbols, called ciphertext, which cannot be easily read without the key from authorized people.

-The state utilizes two different software pieces to handle encrypted drives.
-The first is Wave, a hardware-based encryption, and the other is Bitlocker, a software-based encryption.
+The state utilizes Bitlocker as part of the Microsoft 365 agreement, a software-based encryption.
 Bitlocker is enabled within the operating system.
 Users will only have to enter a key if an unauthorized party tries to access the hard drive while it’s powered off.
 Because it’s based on the operating system, if a hard drive is wiped, Bitlocker Encryption will also be wiped off.

 ITD's online Work Management System (WMS) may be used to submit a "Generic" service request.